SteelCompendium/compendium/docs/Rules/Ancestries/Wode Elf.md

 "Where are we going?"
 Wenna asked.

 "I enjoy the favor of Lord Tear," Llyander said.
 "We are old friends.
-With me as your guide, he will treat you well—likely bestow favor upon you!
+With me as your guide, he will treat you well-likely bestow favor upon you!
 You should be in anticipation of great treasure."
 They smiled.

 The elf stopped suddenly and spun toward them, serious but kindly.
 They pointed to each of the children in turn.